Spectral theory of the Neumann-Poincar\'e operator on multi-layer structures and analysis of plasmon mode splitting: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec2}, we first present the electrostatic scattering problem with multi-layer structures.
-Second, we transform the problem into an integral system using layer potentials and derive the form of the NP operator in multi-layer structures.
+In Section \ref{sec2}, we first present the electrostatic scattering problem with multi-layered structures.
+Second, we transform the problem into an integral system using layer potentials and derive the form of the NP operator in multi-layered structures.
 In Section \ref{sec3}, we develop a spectral theory for NP operator.
-In Section \ref{sec4}, we give the representation of the perturbed field in terms of the GPM.
+Section \ref{sec4} presents the representation of the perturbed field in terms of the GPM.
 In Section \ref{sec5}, we establish an algebraic framework for plasmon resonances and give the main results on the explicit formula of the characteristic polynomial and the estimation of the roots.
 Section \ref{sec6} is devoted to the proofs of the main results in Section \ref{sec5}.
-In Section \ref{sec7}, numerical examples are presented in finding all the plasmon resonance modes in a fixed multi-layer structure and the surface localization and geometrization of plasmon resonant modes is simulated.
+In Section \ref{sec7}, numerical examples are presented to corroborate our theoretical results.
 Some conclusions are made in Section \ref{sec8}.